de-mux/Moon-Pi-2/README.md

 #### Grab fonts

-Download the Luminari and SourceSans fonts into the Moon-Pi/fonts directory.
+Download the Luminari font into the Moon-Pi/fonts directory.
 If you decide to go with different fonts, you will need to update the `FONTS` constant in the `moon_pi.py` script to point to the right ones.
-The directory tree should look like:
+The directory tree should look
+like:

 ```plain
 ├── README.md